Optimal Trading with a Trailing Stop: Optimal Trading with a Trailing Stop

-where $b_f^\star$ is defined in Corollary \ref{cor35}.
-Moreover, the mapping $f\mapsto b_f^\star$ is non-decreasing over all functions satisfying \eqref{eq:floor}. \end{thm} \begin{proof} The only claim that needs a proof is the monotonicity of $f\mapsto b_f^\star$.
+where $b_f^\star$ is defined in Corollary \ref{trailing:cor35}.
+Moreover, the mapping $f\mapsto b_f^\star$ is non-increasing over all functions satisfying \eqref{eq:floor}. \end{theorem} \begin{proof} The only claim that needs a proof is the monotonicity of $f\mapsto b_f^\star$.
 But that is due to Remark \ref{rem21} and the structure of the optimal stopping region. \end{proof}